-ANSWER: Under the Old Covenant in the Bible, a woman was considered "unclean" ceremonially during her monthly menses or period.
-Sex during this time was forbidden.
+Answer: Under the Old Covenant in the Bible, a woman was considered "unclean" ceremonially during her monthly menses or period.
+Intercourse during this time was forbidden.

-19. And if a woman has a discharge (menses), and her discharge in her flesh is blood, she shall be in her impurity seven days.
-And whoever touches her shall be unclean until sunset (Leviticus 18:19, Holy Bible Faithful Version).
+And if a woman has a discharge (menses or period, the KJV calls it "an issue"), and her discharge in her flesh is blood, she shall be in her impurity (set apart from others) seven days.
+And whoever touches her shall be unclean until sunset (evening, Leviticus 15:19, HBFV).

-Not only were women "unclean" during this period but also the men they had intercourse with and ANYONE who came in contact with her discharge.
+Not only were women "unclean" during this time but also the men who had sex with them.
+Additionally, anyone who touched their discharge was also considered unclean.

-24. And if any man lies with her at all, and her impurity is on him, HE shall be unclean seven days (verses 20 - 22, 24).
+And if any man (ignorantly) lies (e.g. has intercourse) with her at all, and her impurity (her blood during her period) is on him, he shall be unclean seven days (Leviticus 15:20 - 22, 24).

-You also asked in your Email about sex through the anus.
-This activity (between a man and a woman in marriage) is not directly prohibited in the Bible.
-What is clearly condemned, however, is having this kind of intimacy with a person of the same gender.
-The word of God says he hates intercourse between men (Leviticus 18:22, see also 20:13, 15 - 16 and Romans 1:24, 26 - 27).
+You also asked in your Email about intercourse through the anus (which many Catholics consider sodomy).
+This activity (between a man and a woman in marriage) is not directly prohibited in the Bible although, for health reasons, it is not wise.
+What is clearly condemned, however, is this kind of behavior with a person of the same gender.
+The word of God says he rejects intercourse between men (Leviticus 18:22, see also 20:13, 15 - 16 and Romans 1:24, 26 - 27).